ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-03-30-ner-datasets.md

 <!-- show graph of length vs. frequency -->

-From here, we can see the some datasets tend to have longer spans, while others make up for it with frequency.
+From here, we can see that some datasets tend to have longer spans, while others make up for it with frequency.
 This makes sense because PARC and RiQUA are about quotations whereas ConLL and OntoNotes are about noun chunks.

 However, I'm particularly interested with the span and boundary distrinctiveness metrics.
 They provide a perspective on how "unique" the tokens